-The LDS FS API is part of the TOE.
+The LDS FS API is part of the TOE but is not part of the TSF for this security target.
 The supported services related to this API are:

-- Secure Messaging using DES and AES session keys - LDS File System with fast file reading - LDS File System with fast file writing for personalization. - Secure storage of biometric and sensitive files.
+- BAC DES Authentication and secure messaging - Secure Messaging using DES and AES session keys - LDS File System with fast file reading - LDS File System with fast file writing for personalization - Secure storage of biometric and sensitive files.